xuankimtran/docs-1/pages/katalon-analytics/docs/kt-upload-test-jasmine.md

 > Notes:
 >
-> You can download [Jasmine sample project](https://github.com/katalon-studio/testops-report-js.git) to upload tests from Jasmine.
+> You can download this sample projec: [Katalon TestOps JavaScript Reporters](https://github.com/katalon-studio/testops-report-js.git).

 Follow these steps: